Segalmen/openwrt-custom/README.md

 ## Notes

-- This project does not override existing firewall rules
+- This project does not override existing firewall rules.
-- nftables rules are created dynamically and cleaned up properly
+- nftables rules are created dynamically and cleaned up properly.
-- Designed for users familiar with OpenWrt and SQM
+- Designed for users familiar with OpenWrt and SQM.
-- The nftables table `sqm_dscp` is created and removed dynamically with SQM start/stop
+- The nftables table `sqm_dscp` is created and removed dynamically on SQM start/stop.
+- The original LuCI SQM view is backed up as `sqm.js.orig` during installation.